 We go through seasons in our lives.
 My season for change was the implications of my blood test.
 It was the trigger that set off my journey towards better health.

-A journey of change goes through five different stages, otherwise known as the Transtheoretical Model (TTM) of Behavior Change otherwise known as the Stages of Change Model.
+A journey of change goes through five different stages, otherwise known as the Transtheoretical Model (TTM) of Behavior Change or the Stages of Change Model.
 Understanding the stage you’re in can help progress you forward to the final stages of ‘Action’ and ‘Maintenance’.
 In episode 2 of evoke STRONG live, I covered my progression through these stages in my own journey of health improvement.
 If you’d like to view the replay, this link will direct you to our Facebook Live page.

 The first stage is pre-contemplation.
 This is someone who has no interest in change.
 A person who is happy with the way things are.

-I’ll use myself as an example.
 Before my blood test, I had a nightly habit of snacking.
 It was something I did after I put the girls to bed where I enjoyed the quiet time mindlessly eating while I watched TV.
 Sure, I noticed I was putting on a little extra belly fat.
 But I couldn’t pull myself away from it, always using the excuse “I’ll run it off tomorrow.”